mother/gns3-docs/docs/getting-started/installation/gns3-on-equinix.md

 <img alt="screenshot" src={useBaseUrl('img/getting-started/installation/gns3-on-packet/4.jpg')} />

 Then you’ll  be presented with the second page, where you’d enter a new 2FA token.
-You’d open your authenticator app, select the entry that’s associated with your Packet.net user account, and enter the token to finish logging in:
+You’d open your authenticator app, select the entry that’s associated with your [deploy.equinix.com.net](https://deploy.equinix.com/) user account, and enter the token to finish logging in:

 <img alt="screenshot" src={useBaseUrl('img/getting-started/installation/gns3-on-packet/5.jpg')} />

 ## Add your SSH Key

-Next, add your SSH key to your account, since Packet servers can only be accessed via SSH.
+Next, add your SSH key to your account, since equinix servers can only be accessed via SSH.
 [Here is a great article](https://help.packet.net/article/2-deploy-a-server) which will help you get started.

 While in the Personal Settings view in the Portal, click “SSH Keys”, and then “Add Key” to open up a sidebar: